-(1) Each equity award is subject to accelerated vesting upon certain events pursuant to the terms of the named executive officers' employment arrangements, as described below under "Employment Arrangements" or the RLTIP, as described above under "Equity Compensation-Incentive Award Plans-Rilonacept Long-Term Incentive Plan".
-In addition, pursuant to the applicable option agreement, in the event of a change in control (as defined in the applicable option award agreement), each named executive officer's option to the extent that such option is not assumed or substituted.
-If the option is assumed or substituted in connection with a change in control, each named executive officer's will become 100% fully vested in such option in the event his employment is terminated by the surviving entity without cause within 12 months following a change in control.

-(2) Amounts in these columns are calculated based on a per share price of \$11.06, the closing price per share of the Class A Shares on December 31, 2019.
+- (1) Each equity award is subject to accelerated vesting upon certain events pursuant to the terms of the named executive officers' employment arrangements, as described below under "Employment Arrangements" or the RLTIP, as described above under "Equity Compensation-Rilonacept Long-Term Incentive Plan".
+In addition, pursuant to the applicable option agreement, in the event of a change in control (as defined in the applicable option award agreement), each named executive officer will become immediately 100% fully vested in the named executive officer's option to the extent that such option is not assumed or substituted.
+If the option is assumed or substituted in connection with a change in control, each named executive officer will become 100% fully vested in such option in the event his employment is terminated by the surviving entity without cause within 12 months following a change in control. - (2) Represents PSUs granted pursuant to the RLTIP, which are earned based on the date the achievement of the RLTIP Milestone is certified by the Compensation Committee.
+The number of shares shown reflects the target number of shares that may be earned pursuant to the PSUs.
+The RLTIP Milestone was certified as achieved by the Compensation Committee in March 2021.
+Upon such certification, the PSUs were deemed earned at target and will vest in a single installment on March 20, 2022, subject to continued employment with the Company.
+The PSUs are subject to accelerated vesting upon certain terminations following a change in control as described above under "Rilonacept Long-Term Incentive Plan." - (3) Amounts in this column are calculated based on a per share price of \$17.67, the closing price per share of the Class A Shares on December 31, 2020.